Spine Centre

 LB Nagar

-Dr. Aravind Jaladi– MS MCh (Neuro Surgery) Consultant Neurosurgeon
+Dr. Ravi Chandra– MS MCh (Neuro Surgery) Consultant Brain & Spine Neurosurgeon

 Kompally

-Dr. Sandeep Raja – MS, MCh Neurosurgery), Consultant Neuro & Spine Surgeon
+Dr. Sandeep Raja – MS, MCh Neurosurgery), Consultant Brain & Spine Surgeon

 ECIL Cross Roads

-Dr. Shyam Angatha – MS, MCh (Neurosurgery) Consultant Neuro & Spine Surgeon
+Dr. Naresh – DNB, MCh (Neurosurgery) Consultant Brain & Spine Surgeon

 Peerzadiguda

-Dr. D. Nagendra Babu – MS, MCh (Neurosurgery), Consultant Neuro & Spine Surgeon
+Dr. D. Nagendra Babu – MS, MCh (Neurosurgery), Consultant Brain & Spine Surgeon